jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-filter-function.md

 **Can I save a Column Filter?**

-Yes, but as a User Filter.
+Yes you can - by creating a [User Filter](./user-filter-function.md).
 Column Filters are designed to be transient.
-If you want to re-use one in other queries then make it a user filter (there are plenty of ways to do that).
+This will then allow you to reuse that Filter in multiple other Functions where you want to fetch specific rows or cells.

 ### Further Information